ubs-platform/translator-ngx/README.md

 If you have any questions, improvements or any issue, you can open a issue or pull request without hesitation.

 # Changelog

+## 2.0.2

+- Version of Translator Core library has been upgraded to 1.0.7

+## 2.0.1

+- Upgraded to Angular 16

 ## 1.0.7